oliviawestmacottssw/SSW.Rules.Content/rules/data---do-you-use-temporal-tables-to-audit-data-changes/rule.md

                )
 )
 **WITH (SYSTEM\_VERSIONING = ON (HISTORY\_TABLE = dbo.ShippersHistory));**
-Figure: Shippers table from the Northwind schema converted to a temporal table.
+Figure: Shippers table from the Northwind schema converted to a temporal table.​

 ![ New temporal table shown in SQL Management Studio.](Shippers_TemporalTable.PNG)